JakobKlocker/rusty-dbg/README.md

 ---

-## Disclaimer
+## Limitations

-This is a learning project.
-It is not a production-grade debugger and does not yet support:
+This is a **work-in-progress** learning project and lacks many advanced features:

-- Thread debugging
+- No thread support
-- Signal handling beyond traps
+- Minimal signal handling
-- Breakpoint management across shared libraries
+- No shared library breakpoint persistence
+- Only works on **x86_64 Linux** ELF binaries

+---

+## Feedback Welcome

+**If you have ideas or critiques, especially around architecture or organization I'd love to hear your feedback.**